yaseliwanoff/website_DigitalAgency/README.md

 This repository contains the source code for a modern digital agency website developed using adaptive layout and HTML, CSS and SCSS technologies.

+You can view this website from this link: https://draft-yaseliwanoff.github.io/positivus.github.io/

 ## Functionality
 - Responsive design: The site looks and works perfectly on desktops, tablets and smartphones.